awslabs/clickstream-analytics-on-aws/docs/en/architecture-details.md

-The {{ solution_name }} solution has three components: a web console, SDKs, the data pipeline for ingesting, processing, analyzing and visualizing the Clickstream data.
+The {{ solution_name }} solution has three components: a web console, SDKs, and data pipeline.

 ### Web console

-This solution provides a simple web console which allows you to create and manage projects with their data pipeline to ingest, process, analyze and visualize the Clickstream data.
+This solution provides a web console which allows you to create clickstream projects, and configure, deploy, and manage  data pipeline for each clickstream project.

 ### SDKs

-This solution provides native SDKs for help you easily collect and report in-app events from your applications to your Clickstream pipelines.
+This solution provides native SDKs for help you easily collect and report in-app events from your applications to data pipelines.

-- [Android SDK][clickstream -andriod]
+- [Android SDK][clickstream-andriod]
 - [Swift SDK][clickstream-swift]

 ### Data pipeline